IPE-PEP/ICED25/README.md

 3. **Created dataset (JSON)**

 ### Documentation of the systematic literature review (TXT)
-The literature review, conducted to identify publications addressing the application of machine learning (ML) algorithms to product development-related problems, followed the PRISMA 2020 guidelines.
-Detailed documentation of the review process is provided in the accompanying text file, which includes:
+The literature review, aimed at identifying publications that address the application of machine learning algorithms to product development-related problems, was conducted following the PRISMA 2020 guidelines.
+A detailed documentation of the review process is provided in the accompanying text file, which includes:
-- The definition of word groups and corresponding keywords
+- The definition of topic groups containing synonyms related to the subject, used as keywords
-- The search strings used
+- The search strings applied
-- The inclusion and exclusion criteria applied
+- The inclusion and exclusion criteria
 - The restrictions implemented in the Scopus and Web of Science databases during the search process

 ### Literature data (BibTeX Files)